 In PHY 100, we will examine the application of modern physics to various aspects of our everyday lives.
 Our ultimate goal is to understand how scientific models of the physical world can enrich our understanding of everyday processes and interactions.
 We will begin by considering what a model of the physical world consists of, and learn the mathematical language by which we can ask questions of and receive quantitative answers from the natural world.
 From there, we will study the modern theories of motion and rotation which allow us to make sense of how and why things in the world around us move.
-Lastly, we will turn our attention to electricity and electric circuits to get a feel for how the many electronic devices we use on a daily basis work.
+Lastly, we will turn our attention to electricity and electric circuits to get a feel for how the many electronic devices we use in our modern lives work.
 Throughout the course, we will develop and build analytical reasoning and problem solving skills which are widely applicable to our modern life.

-Course Credit: This 3 credit course is an approved course in the WCU General Education program.
+Course Credit: This is a 3 credit course.

 Course Requirements: This course has no prerequisites.
 However, we will be using some basic algebra at the high school math level; I will assume that you have done this sort of math before, though it may be a few years since you've seen it or used it.
-We will also be drawing and interpreting diagrams, in addition to extending an existing body of knowledge to new situations in order to understand them.
+We will also be drawing and interpreting diagrams, in addition to applying the physical theories we learn to new situations in order to understand them.
 I will assume that you have some experience doing these things, but haven't practiced with them in a while.

-Meeting Times: Monday, Wednesday, Friday from 10:00AM to 10:50 AM Schmucker Science Center North, room 190
+Meeting Times: Monday, Wednesday, Friday from 1:00PM to 1:50 PM Merion Science Center, room 109